AdobeDocs/express-add-on-apis/src/pages/api/classes/RectangleNode.md

 ▸ **getUniformCornerRadius**(): `undefined` \| `number`

-If all vertices have the same corner radius value, return that value.
+If all corners have the same rounding radius value, returns that value (or 0 if all corners are not rounded).
-Otherwise, undefined is returned.
+If the corner radii differ, returns undefined.

 #### Returns